MileHacker Logo

 • The central areas of Dongfang, with their retailers and restaurants, are good for walking.

-• Coastal promenades, if available, offer pleasant walking routes with sea views.
+• Coastal promenades, where possible, offer pleasant walking routes with sea views.

 • Little Corner Park and other city parks present safe and scenic environments for a stroll.